Bnaya/Scrollormance/README.md

             contentHeight,
             contentWidth

-you also can supply them, if you don't just pass 0, but don't forget the call .update()/updateLazy()
+you also can supply them, if you don't, just call .update()/updateLazy() afer you've appended the element to dom/when is not display: none; (aka when you add it to the render tree)

 The update/updateLazy methods are to tell the class that one of the geometric values have changed and its need to recalculate the size and position of the scrollbar.

-updateLazy and performance(just update).
+The updateLazy method queries the dom for the required geometric information, while update method gives the developer the ability to supply them himself.

-On the performance, the JS code dose not query the DOM for any geometric values so you will need to provide them (After calculating them in JS code, and not querying the DOM for them ofc :P)
+That can save the forced reflow/layout when reading layout related dom properties